 This means that all the work is done by the hands, arms and backs of the winegrowers and winemakers—especially at harvest time.
 Workers pluck bunches of grapes off the vines and put them into plastic boxes, which are then taken up the slopes into waiting vehicles.
 If growers are lucky or can afford it, they can install a type of elevator on rails to help with this task.
 If not, the boxes go up on shoulders.

-The CERVIM (Centre of Research, Studies, Safeguarding, Coordination and Valorization of Mountain Viticulture) is an international Organization created in 1987 by the Organization Internationale de la Vigne et du Vin.
-Since 2011, CERVIM has awarded regions a specific seal for heroic viticulture if they meet certain criteria, such as cultivating vines at altitudes of 500 meters or more, having vines on slopes above 30% gradient, and having vines on terraces.
+The CERVIM (Center for Research, Environmental Sustainability and Advancement of Mountain Viticulture) is an international organization created in 1987 by the Organization Internationale de la Vigne et du Vin.
+Since 2011, CERVIM has awarded regions a specific seal for heroic viticulture if they meet certain criteria, such as cultivating vines at altitudes of 500 meters (1,600 feet) or more, having vines on slopes above 30% gradient, and having vines on terraces.